Announcing the new MyGeotab user interface

 Looking through some of the other applications you may be using in your everyday life, you’ll quickly notice this design principle of visual hierarchy is not uncommon.

-Facebook: Facebook also uses grayscale icons in their horizontal navigation menu, with colors being used to highlight something important, such as the fact that you are on the home page, as well as notifications on different menu items.
+Facebook: Facebook also uses grayscale icons in their horizontal navigation menu, with colours being used to highlight something important, such as the fact that you are on the home page, as well as notifications on different menu items.

 The new user interface looks very white.
 Why is there so much whitespace?